Heat Network Regulations – Data Centres

 Failing to comply with the Regulations can lead to a fine of up to £5,000 in each case and potentially to criminal sanctions and/or unlimited fines:

 - if they export heat and provide district heating;

 - if they supply heat or cooling to customers on a campus; or

 - if they supply chilled water cooling to more than one customer in self-contained units within a single building.

 Remember though: if the heating/cooling is not provided to a third party, the Regulations will not apply - if there is no end ‘customer’, you need not worry.

-The Regulations are wide-reaching and can have significant consequences if not complied with.
-Anyone who is, or is likely to be, affected by them (including Data Centre operators) would be well-advised to consider the installation of meters and other equipment and to take professional advice to ensure compliance where necessary.
+It is important to remember that the Regulations are wide-reaching and can have significant consequences if not complied with.
+Anyone who is, or is likely to be, affected by them (including Data Centre Operators) would be well-advised to consider the installation of meters and other equipment and to take professional advice to ensure compliance where necessary.